evereux/flicket/FAQ.md

 1. How do I create a ticket?

-   Navigate to [flicket home page](/flicket/) and press the 'create ticket' button.
-This will take you to form to create a new ticket.
+   Select 'create ticket' from the Flicket pull down menu.

 2. How do I assign a ticket?

-   You have raised a ticket and you know to whom the ticket should be assigned.
+   Scenario: You have raised a ticket and you know to whom the ticket should be assigned.

    Navigate to [flicket home page](/flicket/) and select the ticket you